 What the heck would that first Christmas be like as a divorced, single mom who was feeling anything but the holiday “spirit?”

-If you are divorced Christmas may be a corner you aren’t looking forward to turning.
-Most people happily anticipate the holiday season but for some, it is a period of loneliness, isolation, depression, conflict over visitation schedules and more time thinking about an ex you don’t want to think about.
+If you are divorced, Christmas may be a corner you aren’t looking forward to turning.
+Many people happily anticipate the holiday season, but for some, it is a period of loneliness, isolation, depression, conflict over visitation schedules, and more time thinking about an ex you don’t want to think about.

-And, that is OK; it is alright to have all the feelings above and then some.
+And that’s OK: it’s all right to have all the feelings above and then some.
 I promise, you are not alone, there are many out there dreading Christmas and all that comes along with it.
-Don’t get me wrong though, just because it is OK to feel sad is no reason to wallow in the sadness.
+Don’t get me wrong, though: just because it is OK to feel sad is no reason to wallow in the sadness.

 It has been my experience that feeling bad about feeling bad only made me feel worse.
 It was like piling one more negative emotion to deal with on top of everything else.
-If you are divorced and feeling alone and funked you are experiencing normal feelings.
-Accept that it is fine to feel how you’re feeling…berating yourself over valid feelings doesn’t do anything except make you feel worse.
+If you are divorced and feeling alone and in an a funk, you are experiencing normal feelings.
+Accept that it is fine to feel how you’re feeling; berating yourself over valid feelings doesn’t do anything except make you feel worse.